ppotturi/adp-aso-helm-library/README.md

 teamResourceGroupName: <string>                         --Team ResourceGroup Name where team resources are created
 virtualNetworkResourceGroupName: <string>               --Virtual Network resource group
 virtualNetworkName: <string>                            --Virtual Network name
+storageAccountPrefix: <string>                          --The prefix used for the storage account resource name
 privateEndpointSubnetName: <string>                     --The name of the subnet for the service's private endpoint
 privateEndpointPrefix: <string>                         --The prefix used for the private endpoint resource name
 azrMSTPrivateLinkDNSUKSouthResourceGroupName: <string>  --NOT USED.
 We need to discuss this further